 The Orthopaedic Foot and Ankle Fellowship at Penn State Health Milton S. Hershey Medical Center is a one-year, ACGME-approved program that admits one fellow per year.

-The fellow will conduct foot and ankle journal club, provide lectures to the residents, present grand rounds, attend required conferences and participate in research in the Department of Orthopaedics and Rehabilitation.
-The fellow will be expected to produce and complete at least one scholarly project suitable for publication during the fellowship year.
+Requirements and responsibilities for the fellow include conducting foot and ankle journal club, providing lectures to the residents, presenting at grand rounds, attending required conferences and participating in research in the Department of Orthopaedics and Rehabilitation.
+The fellow will be expected to produce and complete at least two scholarly projects suitable for publication during the fellowship year.

-The fellow is also exposed to a balanced educational experience with three foot and ankle attending physicians and has the option for additional participation in trauma and pediatrics.
+The fellow is also exposed to a balanced educational experience with three foot and ankle attending physicians and has the option for additional participation in trauma and pediatric surgical cases if desired.

 Applicants for the Orthopaedic Foot and Ankle Fellowship must be board-eligible in orthopaedic surgery and have completed an ACGME-accredited MD residency or ACGME-accredited osteopathic residency in orthopaedic surgery.